 Everything you need to know about Botox vs fillers

 The world of injectables can be confusing.
-This is especially true if you're a novice.
-Neuromodulators, like Botox and Xeomin, relax the underlying muscles that cause certain wrinkles, such as crow's feet and frown lines, by temporarily blocking signals from nerves.
-Dermal fillers, including Juvéderm, on the other hand, restore hyaluronic acid that's found in the body naturally, restoring shape and volume to areas of the face.
+This is especially true if you’re a novice.
+Neuromodulators, like Botox and Xeomin, relax the underlying muscles that cause certain wrinkles, such as crow’s feet and frown lines, by temporarily blocking signals from nerves.
+Dermal fillers, including Juvéderm and Revanesse, on the other hand, restore hyaluronic acid that’s found in the body naturally, restoring shape and volume to areas of the face.
 While both combat signs of aging, there are some important differences between Botox and dermal fillers, and both treat different kinds of dermatological issues.

 The ins and outs of Botox

 Botox, like dermal fillers, is an injectable medication that helps reduce the appearance of fine lines and wrinkles.
 But unlike dermal fillers, it temporarily relaxes facial muscles that cause fine lines and wrinkles to form.
-Botox consists of botulinum toxin, which is a natural protein that attaches to nerve endings to prevent muscles from contracting.
+Botox consists of botulinum toxin, a natural protein that attaches to nerve endings to prevent muscles from contracting.

 Botox is only effective on dynamic lines and wrinkles.
 These are lines and wrinkles that occur when your face forms expressions, such as smiling or frowning.
-Botox is effective on a variety of dynamic wrinkles, including frown lines, smile lines, and crow's feet.
-Results tend to last a few months, and then you'll need to have another treatment done.
+Botox is effective on a variety of dynamic wrinkles, including frown lines, and crow’s feet.
+Results tend to last a few months, and then you’ll need to have another treatment done.